-Yes, a Maryland bill of sale is required to register a vehicle.
-The registration process takes place at the Motor Vehicle Administration Office.
-You’ll need to complete an Application for Certificate of Title (Form VR-005), your photo identification, proof of insurance, your bill of sale, a certificate of origin or the title, information about the lienholder (if there is one), and a vehicle inspection document.
+Yes.
+A vehicle bill of sale is required to register a vehicle.
+The registration process takes place at the Maryland Motor Vehicle Administration Office.
+The new owner will need to complete an Application for Certificate of Title (Form VR-005).
+The titling process also requires your photo identification, proof of insurance, a certificate of origin or the title, information about any lien holders, and a Maryland Safety Inspection Certificate.
 You should also be prepared to pay the tax due and the registration fee.

-Yes, if the boat was used, you will need a bill of sale.
-You'll also need to complete Form B-240, have the properly assigned original title, a notarized bill of sale, and an original lien release if there was a previous lien on the boat.
+Yes.
+If the boat was used, you will need a notarized bill of sale.
+You'll also need to complete Form B-240, have the properly assigned original title, and an original lien release if there was a previous lien on the boat.
 The boat registration process takes place through the Department of Natural Resources.
 You can learn more about the process on their website.

 Maybe.
 Maryland does have both required and voluntary registration of certain guns.
 Whether a Maryland bill of sale is required for the process is unclear, but a bill of sale does act as proof of ownership for the weapon.
 To learn more about the required and voluntary gun registration processes, visit the Maryland State Police website.